The following is a selection of databases giving access to reviews in different subject areas.

 Your Academic Liaison Librarian can give advice on some of the steps in the process, such as choosing where to search (step 2), developing a search strategy (step 3), running & recording your search (step 4) and managing your search results (step 5).
 Refer to your supervisor for help with developing your protocol, evaluating the studies and writing up the review.

 You may be asked to do a systematic review, when what they actually want you to do is a systematic review of the literature.
 There are few key differences.
+Check with your supervisor what type of review they want you to do.

 |Systematic review||Systematic literature review|